‘General Hospital’ Halloween Spoilers: Anna Faces A Major Threat & Someone’s Following The Teens

 Given that teaser, it would be logical to suspect that General Hospital viewers will soon see the not-so-dead former detective again.
 In fact, actor Real Andrews recently hinted that might be the case.

-Whether it’s Taggert or someone else he faces, it seems that Julian’s life is getting more complicated by the day.
+Whether it’s Taggert or someone else, it seems that Julian’s life is getting more complicated by the day.
 General Hospital teasers indicate that he’ll receive an offer from Nikolas, and he’s still facing pressure from Cyrus.

 Cyrus will play a role in the spooky holiday ahead as well.
 He will show up at the Metro Court for dinner, and he will have somebody with him.
 Apparently, Carly will be stunned to see who is with him.
 Could it be Brando?